urbanjost/M_intrinsics/docs/intrinsics.md

 is the representation of a variable or array of the same type and type parameters as **mold**.

-This is approximately equivalent to the C concept of \*casting\* one type to another.
+This is approximately equivalent to the C concept of "casting" one type to another.

 ### **Arguments**